open/close all folders

 - The Superman movies had Virtual Ghost versions of the Elders of Krypton sent along with the spaceship.

-- Most recently in Man of Steel, Jor-El's recorded consciousness interacts with Clark, showing him Krypton's history.
+- In Man of Steel, Jor-El's recorded consciousness interacts with Clark, showing him Krypton's history.
 He also helps Lois Lane escape Zod's ship and gives her information on how to return Zod's army to the Phantom Zone.
 He then briefly confronts Zod before getting shut off for good.

 - Subverted in the film version of I, Robot.
 A dead scientist leaves behind a 2D holographic recording of himself to guide the main character, but this is a more realistic hologram than most, in that it is a simple computer program rather than a copy of the dead man's personality.
 Its most commonly-used statement is "I'm sorry, my responses are limited; you must ask the right question."
 Sonny himself describes the hologram simply as part of a "Trail of Bread Crumbs".